-The OGA is fully committed to enabling the achievement of the UK government's commitments to reach Net Zero emissions by 2050.
+The OGA is fully committed to enabling the achievement of the UK government's commitment to reach net zero emissions by 2050.

-The OGA is working with government and industry on the vital role that the oil and gas industry must play in the UK energy transition – in driving to Net Zero carbon across the UKCS as quickly as possible.
+The OGA are working with government and industry on the vital role that the oil and gas industry must play in the UK energy transition – in driving to net zero carbon across the UKCS as quickly as possible.

-Government forecasts show that oil and gas will remain an important part of our energy mix for the foreseeable future, with the UK as a net importer, including under net zero scenarios
+Government forecasts show that oil and gas will remain an important part of our energy mix for the foreseeable future, including under net zero.

-Managing the declining production and maximising value from the UKCS as cleanly and efficiently as possible to meet this demand - as long as it exists - from domestic production also has broader economic benefits including jobs, future exchequer revenues and reduced reliance on hydrocarbon imports.
+Managing the declining production and maximising value from the UKCS as cleanly and efficiently as possible to meet this demand - as long as it exists - from domestic production also has broader economic benefits including jobs and future exchequer revenues.

 - Leading a study into offshore energy integration to build closer links between oil and gas and renewables and reduce carbon emissions from oil and gas production